RikkuX491/phase-3-lecture-6-sql-fundamentals-and-table-relations/README.md

-# Phase 3, Lecture 3: Object Oriented Programming in Python
+# Phase 3, Lecture 4: OOP Part 2: Class Methods & Class Variables

 ## Lecture Topics

-- Classes
-- Instances
+- Class variables
-- Initializing with attributes using init
-- Instance methods
+- Class methods
-- Self
-- Object properties
+- Object inheritance
+- Super

 ## Introduction

-In today's lecture, we will discuss topics of Object Oriented Programming in Python such as classes, instances, `__init__`, attributes, instance methods, self, and object properties.
+In today's lecture, we will discuss more topics of Object Oriented Programming in Python such as class variables, class methods, object inheritance, and super.

 ## Setup

 1. Make sure that your current working directory (folder) contains a `Pipfile`, then run `pipenv install` in your terminal to install `pytest` and any other required libraries.
 2. Now that your `pipenv` virtual environment is ready to use, enter `pipenv shell` to start working.

+Please note that there are no tests to run in this lecture repository.